-- A2.1 Did the Certified Company maintain E&O insurance coverage? - A2.2 Did the Certified Company maintain the required amount of E&O insurance coverage? - (A3) Criminal Background Checks.
+- A2.1 The Auditor shall obtain a copy of the E & O insurance policies sufficient to demonstrate that the Certified Company had the required amount of E & O insurance in place within the dates of the Audit Period.
+A failure to provide a continuum of coverage shall be considered a Deficiency. - (A3) Criminal Background Check.
 Unless prohibited by state or federal law, a Certified Company shall perform a legally permissible criminal background check prior to employment on every prospective full or part time employee who will have access to Consumer Data to determine the following: - (a) Whether the prospective employee has been convicted of any criminal felony involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; and - (b) Whether the prospective employee has been charged with any crime involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information such that the facts alleged support a reasonable conclusion that the acts were committed and that the nature, timing, and circumstances of the acts may place consumers or clients in jeopardy.